Writing Guards

 )

 Guards run sequentially in tuple order.
-The output of one guard is the input to the next.
+The kwargs returned by one guard are passed as inputs to the next.

 ConcurrentGuard